dwjoyce/pythonbook/chapters/Catching errors.rst

 .. pythontest:: nooutput

 We could test the string to see if it is a number (``str.isdigit()``), but instead we will try to handle the problem when it is detected.
 This means that our code will be shorter and neater - otherwise every time you use a value that is unknown, it will need to be checked to see whether its contents are correct.
 This often results in a program where the error checking code takes up more space that the code that actually does the work!
-It also allows another part of your program to handle the errors instead of having to deal with them when they have occured - for example, a worker may not know what to do when a problem occurs, but his boss will!
+It also allows another part of your program to handle the errors instead of having to deal with them when they have occurred - for example, a worker may not know what to do when a problem occurs, but his boss will!
 This last point is more obvious in larger programs rather than the small ones we will be writing here.

 To handle an error when it occurs, we type ``try:``, followed by our code, which should be indented, just like an ``if`` statement.
 Then we type ``except:``, followed by the code we want run when these is an error::